-&lt;sup>21 Table 4.3.2 in the Dana Reserve Water Supply Assessment, Revised March 9,8924f 173
+21 Table 4.3.2 in the Dana Reserve Water Supply Assessment, Revised March 6, 2024

 Impact USS-11: normal, dry, and multiple dry years.
 Impacts would be less than significant with mitigation (Class II).
 The project could result in a cumulatively considerable impact to utilities and service systems.
-Cumulative impacts would be less than significant with mitigation (Class II).
-The Commission determines that any significant environmental impacts caused by the proposed annexation have been minimized to the extent feasible.
-Please refer to the CEQA Findings and Statement of Overriding Considerations included as Attachment A Exhibit A of the Commission's staff report, for a summary of each potentially significant impact, applicable mitigation measures identified in the Final EIR as adopted by the County, and the Commission's findings on the significance of each impact after imposition of the adopted mitigation measures.
-Factor (I) Response.
-Timely availability of water supplies adequate for projected needs as specified in Section 65352.5. es The 2020 Urban Water Management Plan (UWMP) for the NCSD was adopted in December normal, single dry, a account existing and that NCSD will be able to serve the DRSP with existing supplies during nd multiple dry water years over a 20-year planning period, taking into I planned future uses in NCSD's service area, including agricultural and ge 164 of 173 A-1-156 manufacturing uses.
+Cumulative impacts would be less than significant with mitigation (Class II). proposed annexation Findings and Statem the Commission's sta mitigation measures termines that any significant environmental impacts caused by the n have been minimized to the extent feasible.
+Please refer to the CEQA ent of Overriding Considerations included as Attachment A Exhibit A of iff report, for a summary of each potentially significant impact, applicable s identified in the Final EIR as adopted by the County, and the gs on the significance of each impact after imposition of the adopted Factor (I) Response.
+Timely availability of water supplies adequate for projected needs as specified in Section 65352.5.
+2021.
+At the time, the under review" and action and developed.
+The County's request, to Dana Reserve Project called upon to serve a whether the public "existing water supply single dry, and multi considering "the public and manufacturing up Code section 10910(ter Management Plan (UWMP) for the NCSD was adopted in December the DRSP was included in the 2020 UWMP as an anticipated "annexation counted for the water demand that would arise if the site were annexed a Dana Reserve Water Supply Assessment was also prepared at the address the requirements of Senate Bill (SB) 610, as they apply to the et.
+SB 610 generally requires that a "public water system" that may be a proposed "project" (as defined in Water Code section 10912) determine water system will be able to provide water for such a project using by entitlements, water rights, or water service contracts" during "normal, ple dry water years."
+The WSA must consider a 20-year planning period, lic water system's existing and planned future uses, including agricultural ses."
+(Wat.
+Code, § 10910(c)(3).)
+Consistent with the provisions of Water (c)(2), the UWMP is referenced in the WSA to address items regarding reliability, and water entitlements. normal, single dry, a that NCSD will be able to serve the DRSP with existing supplies during nd multiple dry water years over a 20-year planning period, taking into planned future uses in NCSD's service area, including agricultural and A-1-156 manufacturing uses.
 Thus, there is no need for NCSD to identify any additional water supplies to serve the Project.
 The annual water demand for the Dana Reserve Project is 377 AF.
 The water demand for the Project is detailed in Table 8.1 in the WSA, included as Attachment P in the Staff report.